cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/set_trial_manager/hosted_trial.md

 +++
-title = "Cloudify as a Service - Coming soon" description = "Try our hosted Cloudify service" weight = 8 alwaysopen = false
+title = "Cloudify as a Service" description = "Try our hosted Cloudify service" weight = 8 alwaysopen = false